Introduction

 There are many unexpected things I run into during my work as a consultant, each deserving at least one guideline.
 Unfortunately, I still need to keep this document within a reasonable size.
 But unlike what some junior developers believe, that doesn’t mean that something is okay just because it is not mentioned in this document.

-In general, if I have a discussion with a colleague about a smell that this document does not cover, I’ll refer back to a set of basic principles that apply to all situations, regardless of context.
-These include:
+In general, if I have a discussion with a colleague about a smell that this document does not cover, I’ll refer back to the General Guidelines that apply to all situations, regardless of context.

-• In general, generated code should not need to comply with coding guidelines.
+The only remaining exception is generated code; it should not need to comply with coding guidelines.
 However, if it is possible to modify the templates used for generation, try to make them generate code that complies as much as possible.

 Regardless of the elegance of someone’s solution, if it’s too complex for the ordinary developer, exposes unusual behavior, or tries to solve many possible future issues, it is very likely the wrong solution and needs redesign.
-The worst response a developer can give you to these principles is: “But it works?”.
+A common anti-pattern response to these principles is: “But it works.”

 1.4.
 How do you get started?